Assistant director, recruitment and selection

 Tandia Elijio knows first-hand that education can change lives.
 That’s why when Tandia graduated from the University of Southern California, she went to work for UCLA’s Riordan Programs, which provides leadership and management training, as well as mentoring, to more than 100 first-generation and underrepresented high school and college students each year.

-At The Broad Academy, Tandia ensures our Fellows receive high-quality professional development and training.
+At The Broad Academy, Tandia is dedicated to the recruitment and selection of aspiring school system leaders.
 She is proud to be part of a diverse team delivering top-notch programming and resources that support system leaders in their efforts to transform urban public education.

 In her spare time, Tandia volunteers as a mentor to first-generation college students in South Central, and serves as the vice president of Theta Kappa Graduate/Professional Chapter of Sigma Lambda Upsilon/Señoritas Latinas Unidas Sorority, Inc. She also a member of the Center for Powerful Public School’s Associate Board.